A translation of Yoga-Vasishta

 The seven stages of spiritual longing after the bliss are Vicharana (enquiry, Thanumanasi, (the melting of the mind in enquiry), Satwapaththi (the passage of the mind in Truth), Asamsakti, (being without Sankalpa), Pathaytha Bhavana (knowledge of Truth), and Turya.
 The reality of the universe will increase with contemplation upon Non-Atma,

-The methods to Nirvana may be through the performance of Nishkama-Karma, through the grace of Eswara, though Puja (or worship of God, which is worship of the perishable matter only) or through the giving up of Sanga (association).
+The methods to Nirvana may be through the performance of Nishkama-Karma, through the grace of Iswara, though Puja (or worship of God, which is worship of the perishable matter only) or through the giving up of Sanga (association).
 The path will be rendered smooth by an Acharya who is able to make his disciple progress through various means as well as by true renunciation, though many obstacles may intervene.

 Brahman alone is, which has not the least iota of pains, and is quiescence itself.
 Some call it a void, some Parameswara, and some others Maha-Vijnana